BEFORE YOU GO

 WHEN MUST I PAY MY BALANCE?

 In most cases, 8 weeks before departure.
 Please note that we do not send reminders.
-You may pay by bank transfer, debit card, or cheque at no extra cost.
-A 2% charge applies to balance payments by credit card.
+You may pay by bank transfer, personal debit or credit card, or cheque at no extra cost.
+A 2% charge applies to payments by commercial debit or credit card.
 We do not send receipts for balance payments.

 WHERE DO I GET HEALTH REQUIREMENTS AND TRAVEL ADVICE?